 Regardless of where you fall on the political spectrum, after seeing this film you have to be asking yourself, why?
 Why weren’t they given the help they needed and repeatedly requested?
 Why were the F-16s not dispatched to provide air support, and members of the 10th Special Forces Group who were ready to deploy not sent?
 Why were they left alone?

-As I left the theater, I was angry – not at the film, but because of it.
+As I left the theater, I was angry – not at 13 Hours, but because of it.
 I overheard someone say, “I am really angry.”
 Without thinking, I immediately responded with, “if you aren’t angry, you weren’t paying attention.”
 This didn’t have to happen.
 Four Americans didn’t have to die.
 But when everything was going wrong, and the situation seemed hopeless, six Americans defied orders, and did what was right.
 This film serves to thank them, and men and women like them, who have the courage to run, without hesitation, to the sound of gunfire, respond to the pleas for help, and protect Americans wherever they are.

 This was a real event, with real heroes.
 This was not “based” on a true story.
 This is a true story.
 It is comforting to know these guys actually exist.
 As George Orwell said, “people sleep peacefully in their beds at night only because rough men stand ready to do violence on their behalf.”
 13 Hours: The Secret Soldiers of Benghazi tells the true story of these very men.
 I thank them for all they do, and honor those that don’t make it home.